 Tocal Homestead is open on Sundays March to November, 10am to 3pm, giving the chance for local and regional people to visit the homestead as casual visitors.
-While COVID-19 affected the number of visitors attending the Homestead, the Visitor Centre was able to remain open throughout the year without closing for any extended periods.
-There was an increase in local communities supporting one another with larger numbers of locals visiting the site compared to out of area tourists.
+Numbers for the weekend openings were very low during this period as most members of the community were trying to stay home.